-We are no longer sending member application forms with the invitation in January.
+We are no longer sending new Member application forms with the Royal Enclosure invitation in January.

 You are eligible to sponsor a new member providing you have attended the Royal Enclosure as a member for a minimum of five years, although these need not have been in consecutive years.